 This course is designed for students who are considering post-secondary studies in the physical or biological sciences, medicine, or engineering.
 It explores in considerable depth topics from the following areas: kinetic theory, oxidation-reduction, electrochemistry, organic chemistry, thermodynamics, nuclear chemistry, acid-base reactions, chemical bonding and equilibrium.
 A review of concepts covered in the prior chemistry class will be conducted.
 Experiments reinforce each unit and problem solving is emphasized.
-A fee is charged to cover lab expenses.

-441 PHYSICS Elective: 1 credit
+441 PHYSICS